ngromeconf/ngrome-website/src/content/workshops/2025-06-19-1-angular-architects.md

 We discuss categorizing the individual parts of our application and how to enforce our architecture with tools such as Nx or Sheriff.
 On top of our Strategic Design, we implement a Micro Frontend Architecture with Module Federation.
 Then, we discover how Angular’s new Signals fit our modern architecture.

 We discuss fine-grained change detection and State Management with the new NGRX Signal Store.
 We implement some custom features for the Signal Store to cover repeating and complex use cases with just a few lines of code.
 Finally, we discuss how the new Signal component will help to simplify our architecture further and how they work together with traditional components.

+# Part 1: Vertical Architectures with Nx and Sheriff
+Vertical architectures and Strategic Design (DDD) as the foundation Implementing your Strategic Design with Nx
+Enforcing your architecture with Nx & Sheriff Incremental builds with Nx
+Visualizing and analyzing your architecture to plan improvements

+# Part 2: From Domains to Micro Frontends
+Module Federation and Native Federation
+Exposing and loading Micro Frontends
+Sharing dependencies
+Communication between Micro Frontends
+Multi-Framework (Version) Scenarios using Web Components

+# Part 3: Reactive Architectures with Signals
+Reactive thinking with Signals
+Building your reactive graph with computed, linkedSignal, and the Resource API Correctly using Effects
+Backgrounds: auto-tracking and glitch-free behavior RxJS interoperability with Signals

+# Part 4: Streamlining Reactivity with the NGRX Signal Store
+State Management with the new NGRX Signal Store Lightweight stores and your architecture
+Using the Resource API inside a Signal Store
+Eventing for a Flux/”Redux”-like architecture
+Building custom features for recurring requirements